pvermees/Plasmatrace/README.md

 17. Hf176 -> 258
 18. Hf178 -> 260

 and select the channels corresponding to the following isotopes or their proxies:
 Lu176,Hf177,Hf176

-Specify your selection as a comma-separated list of numbers.
+Specify your selection as a comma-separated list of numbers:
-For example: 1,2,3
 15,18,17
 f: Load the data files
 m: Specify a method
-b: Bulk settings
+b: Bulk settings[*]
 v: View and adjust each sample
 p: Process the data
 e: Export the results
 l: Import/export a session log
 x: Exit
 b
 b.
-Set default blank windows
+Set default blank windows[*]
-s.
-Set default signal windows
+w.
+Set default signal windows[*]
 p.
-Add a standard by prefix
+Add a standard by prefix[*]
 n.
 Adjust the order of the polynomial fits
+l.
+List all the standards
 r.
 Remove a standard
-l.
-List all the standards
 x.
 Exit
 b
-Specify the blank windows.
-The following are all valid entries:

-a: automatically select all the windows
-(m,M): set a single window from m to M seconds, e.g. (0,20) (m1,M1),(m2,M2): set multiple windows, e.g. (0,20),(25,30)
+a: automatic
+s: set a one-part window
+m: set a multi-part window
 a
 b.
 Set default blank windows
-s.
-Set default signal windows
+w.
+Set default signal windows[*]
 p.
-Add a standard by prefix
+Add a standard by prefix[*]
 n.
 Adjust the order of the polynomial fits
+l.
+List all the standards
 r.
 Remove a standard
-l.
-List all the standards
 x.
 Exit
-s
-Specify the signal windows.
-The following are all valid entries:

-a: automatically select all the windows
-(m,M): set a single window from m to M seconds, e.g. (0,20) (m1,M1),(m2,M2): set multiple windows, e.g. (0,20),(25,30)
+w
+a: automatic
+s: set a one-part window
+m: set a multi-part window
 a
 b.
 Set default blank windows
-s.
+w.
 Set default signal windows
 p.
-Add a standard by prefix
+Add a standard by prefix[*]
 n.
 Adjust the order of the polynomial fits
+l.
+List all the standards
 r.
 Remove a standard
+x.
+Exit
+x
+f: Load the data files
+m: Specify a method
+b: Bulk settings[*]
+v: View and adjust each sample
+p: Process the data
+e: Export the results
+l: Import/export a session log
+x: Exit
+b
+b.
+Set default blank windows
+w.
+Set default signal windows
+p.
+Add a standard by prefix[*]
+n.
+Adjust the order of the polynomial fits
 l.
 List all the standards
+r.
+Remove a standard
 x.
 Exit
 p
+s: Use a single primary reference material
+m: Use multiple primary reference materials s
-Enter the prefix(es) of the primary standard(s) as a comma-separated list of strings.
-For example: hogsbo_ hogsbo,BP
+Enter the prefix of the reference material:
 BP
-Now match this/these prefix(es) with the following reference materials:
+Now match this prefix with one of the following reference materials:
 1. Hogsbo
 2. BP
-Enter your choice(s) as number or a comma-separated list of numbers, matching the order in which you entered the prefixes.
 2
 b.
 Set default blank windows
-s.
+w.
 Set default signal windows
 p.
 Add a standard by prefix
 n.
 Adjust the order of the polynomial fits
+l.
+List all the standards
 r.
 Remove a standard
-l.
-List all the standards
 x.
 Exit
 x
-f: Load the data files
-m: Specify a method
-b: Bulk settings
-v: View and adjust each sample
-p: Process the data
-e: Export the results
-l: Import/export a session log
-x: Exit
-l
-s: save session to a log file
-r: restore the log of a previous session
-x.
-Exit
-s
-Enter the path and name of the log file: test.log
 f: Load the data files
 m: Specify a method
 b: Bulk settings